 In partnership with Karuna Cambodia, Habitat for Humanity & the Cambodian Society of Architects (CSA) we sought designs that provided a sustainable future for housing in the South-east Asian country.
 Any proposal had to keep below a budget of $2000 and deal with the yearly flooding that effects most residential areas.
 The winning designs could influence the way they build housing in the region.
 This competition is a real chance to make a difference to a large group of working Cambodians lives.
 We are in discussion with other charitable organisations working in the region and hope that through the project we can raise the standards and create a sustainable agenda for future development.
 Although the competition only asked for a house design the implications of the project are great.
-This competition represents a real chance to make a difference and challenge a host of issues that relate to the environment, flooding, living standards and the construction process.
+The competition represents a real chance to make a difference and challenge a host of issues that relate to the environment, flooding, living standards and the construction process.
+So far three of the winning designs have been constructed and further interest has been made in a number of the running up proposals!

 Sought to find well designed homes for the elderly or homeless within some of the World’s richest countries.
 The growing rate in single occupancy households has led to increased numbers of young and elderly people affected by poverty being forced to live in substandard living conditions & in the worst cases sleeping rough.
 We asked designers, engineers, architects and house builders to provide a solution to the housing crisis by offering sustainable, affordable, small homes that give those that are alienated or marginalised within society a safe place to live.
 Contestants were asked to site their proposals in an urban area of a developed country, develop single occupant designs that are sensitive to the local context and keep to a budget of £20,000 ($30,000).
 Building Trust international is working with Levitt Bernstein (the winning architects), local government and community groups to secure planning for the winning design.
 The design competition has the continued support of Habitat for Humanity, the YMCA & Tall Engineers.